 Created by Quiet Storm, it’s a delightfully entertaining integrated brand and product campaign that features adults in serious or "grown-up" situations — such as business meetings or on a train — but with their voices dubbed with those of children.

 The innocent and playful comedy perfectly fits the brand and its products, and the concept was used as a template that has since been successfully adapted to many other markets worldwide — such as Japan.

 What makes this campaign so widely relatable?
 Its simplicity and adaptability — and perhaps the authenticity of applying real kids’ voices speaking spontaneously about Haribo.

 Since the core concept involves capturing real, childlike enthusiasm that makes “boring” adult settings seem more fun, there are endless possible scenarios, cultures, and languages that it can be applied to, as seen in the campaign’s success in two vastly different markets, the UK and Japan.

 At its core, it’s a concept that allows people all around the world to bring out their inner child and have a giggle with Haribo.
 That’s most definitely universal.

 Your brand can be successful in foreign markets if you take the time to conduct market research, test, and consider how your branding or marketing strategy may need to be adapted.

 While some campaigns will have the potential for global appeal, with the ability to be adjusted and localized to new markets — you’ll still need to have a sound understanding of the new target market in order to determine whether or not your campaign will translate.
 So, either way, you need to do your research.

 However, more often than not, brand campaigns need to be rethought and re-executed when launched in new markets.
-To give your brand the best chance for success, perform low-risk testing and use advanced brand tracking software to measure and monitor how your brand is perceived in its new home.
+To give your brand the best chance for success in 2022, perform low-risk testing and use brand monitoring software to measure how your brand is perceived in its new home.